Reinstalling OS with VMM

 You will want to delete (or move) the qcow2 image of your virtual machine disk.

 WARNING: Deleting the qcow2 image below will erase all of your data.
-Are you sure you want to do this?!
-Make backups or backup your qcow2 image first!
+Are you sure you want to do this?
+You may want to use dump to take a backup, or copy your qcow2 image first!

 $ rm username.qcow2

-Next, we need to create a new disk for a virtual machine inside OpenBSD VMM:
+Next, create a new disk for a virtual machine inside OpenBSD VMM:

 $ vmctl create -s 20G username.qcow2